 An Ideal Torque Source injects torque along, or in series with, the driveline connection line.
 An Ideal Torque Sensor measures the torque flowing along, or in series with, the driveline connection line.

 An Ideal Rotational Motion Sensor reports the difference between the motions at its two connection ports.

 From the Simscape Driveline block library, drag and drop a Variable Ratio Transmission block and replace the Simple Gear block with it.
-Open the Variable Ratio Transmission block dialog box and make sure that the Output shaft rotates parameter is set to In same direction as input (the default setting).
-The two shafts will spin in the same direction.
-Ignore the other settings and close the block dialog box.
+The two shafts will spin in the same direction because the Output shaft rotates parameter for the Variable Ratio Transmission block is set to In same direction as input (the default setting).

 The Variable Ratio Transmission block accepts the continuously

 varying gear ratio as a physical signal Simulink signal through

 this example, create a variable signal for the gear ratio with a Signal

 Builder block from the Simulink block library and Simulink-PS Converter

 block.
 Build a signal that rises with constant slope from 1 to 2 over